cs2113-s25/cs2113-s25.github.io/labs/9_metro.md

 ### tests 8-10: Making the DC metro

 Refer to these test cases for how you will complete the `makeOrangeLine()`, `makeRedLine()`, and `makePurpleLine()` methods. **You will be required to submit a drawing of the metro system defined by these three methods collectively that has the `previous` and `next` primary connections correctly labelled for each station, as well as the list of transfer connections, inserted in correct order, for full credit.** Please use the format for this diagram that we will show in lecture, otherwise we cannot assign credit for this part.
 All students should submit their own unique hand- (or computer-) drawn diagrams; this is NOT a group assignment.
+Call your diagram `metro.jpeg` and reduce its size in bytes if your tarfile doesn't accept your original submission.

 Note that you will only be implementing a very small part of the orange and red lines, and then adding a fake purple line; you don't need to create the entire actual metro itself, just what is in these test cases.